 The name Comal derives from a traditional cast-iron pan that has been used in Mexican cooking for centuries and is typically passed down through generations.
 Comal’s menu stays true to the origins of its name, showcasing Latin American-inspired recipes with a contemporary twist.
 In addition to the main menu, guests can also revel in the live-action Raw Bar, offering up the freshest selection of local fish.

 Comal is also considered one of Los Cabos’s most romantic dining spots, but be quick, as the coveted seafront tables with dramatic views across the Sea of Cortez are booked up by loved-up couples far in advance.

 Cocina De Autor

 Cocina de Autor translates into English as “signature cuisine,” which typically involves a menu that reflects a chef’s personality.
-This is exactly the case at Grand Velas’s concept restaurant; head chef Sidney Schutte’s playful tasting menu artfully reflects his time at a wealth of Michelin-starred restaurants around the world, cementing Cocina De Autor’s status is the restaurant for creative fine dining in Los Cabos.
+This is exactly the case at Grand Velas’s concept restaurant; two-Michelin-starred chef Sidney Schutte’s playful tasting menu artfully reflects his time at a wealth of Michelin-starred restaurants around the world, cementing Cocina De Autor’s status is the restaurant for creative fine dining in Los Cabos.